DeepRedalert/HysolSim/README.md

     simulator testing purposes.
 Note that the user should not give the solar radiation below $400 W/m^2$ as it may lead to some error.
-The error may be in terms of complex numbers, or some variable may appear as not a number (NAN).
+The error may be in terms of complex numbers, or some variable may appear as not a number (NaN).
 Such errors can usually be identified and corrected through careful debugging.

 -   `Type 2`: This is for the Real data of solar radiation (Run the